 5.1 MATCH FORMAT/NUMBER OF PLAYERS IN TEAM

-Unless the number is varied under Law 5.2, a Team must consist of between nine and 18 Players who may be on the Playing Surface at any one time.
+To ensure a fair competition, the standard match format for Australian Football Matches in Germany is 9-a-side.
+Hence, a team must consist of nine Players who may be on the Playing Surface at any one time.